About The Duke of Sussex

 The Duke is Patron of a number of organisations and spends the majority of his charitable work focusing on the welfare of servicemen and women, championing developmental opportunities for hard to reach children and African conservation.

 He co-founded the charity Sentebale with Prince Seeiso of Lesotho in memory of their mothers (Sentebale means ‘Forget me not’) to support orphans and vulnerable children in Lesotho.
-Alongside his brother and sister-in-law, he is also Patron of The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.
+Alongside his brother and sister-in-law, he is also Patron of The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex.

 In 2014, The Duke of Sussex created and helped organise the first Invictus Games in London.
 The Games are an international adaptive sporting event for wounded, injured and sick Servicemen and women.
 They use the power of sport to inspire recover, support rehabilitation and generate a wider understanding and respect of all those who serve their country.
 The inaugural Invictus Games held in London saw over 400 competitors from 13 nations compete in nine adaptive sports, and has since been hosted in Orlando, Florida with Games planned for 2017 and 2018 respectively.